oorbeng/oorbeng.github.io/src/pages/about.md

   - to get better at writing
   -  to learn more about stuff
   -  to share things I discover with others
-  -  to practice what I learn in web development
+  -  to practise what I learn in web development

 Also, I started it because I really wanted to start something like this and see how it all turns out.